zenodallavalle/ssm-rank-scraper/README.md

                         Specify rank output file name.
 It will be formatted with year (.format(year)). (default: rank_{}.xlsx)
   --min-pts-output MIN_PTS_OUTPUT
                         Specify min_pts output file name.
 It will be formatted with year (.format(year)). (default: min_pts_{}.xlsx)
+  --trace-output TRACE_OUTPUT
+                        Specify trace output file name.
+It will be formatted with year (.format(year)).
+To skip trace output use --trace-output "". (default: trace_{}.log)
 ```

 ## Advanced